-The Theodore Roosevelt Memorial forms the main entrance to the Museum on Central Park West.
+The Theodore Roosevelt Memorial, designed by John Russell Pope, forms the main entrance to the Museum on Central Park West.
 Its graceful architecture follows a stately classic design.

-The Theodore Roosevelt Memorial Hall

-The facade of the Memorial is set off by four Ionic columns 54 feet high, representing Boone, Audubon, Clark and Lewis, pioneers in the early exploration of our country.
+The façade of the Mcmorial is set off by four Ionic columns 54 feet high, representing Boone, Audubon, Clark and Lewis, pioncers in the early exploration of our country.
 A massive equestrian bronze of Theodore Roosevelt by J. E. Fraser stands before the entrance arch.
 On either side of him stand an American Indian and an African native.

 Passing through the central archway, the visitor stands in the great Memorial Hall.
 Above the marble mosaic floor, walls of cream-colored marble and limestone rise to an elaborate Corinthian cornice over-arched by an octagonal coffered barrel-vault 100 feet above the floor.
-The central part of each wall is recessed and divided into three parts by two Roman Corinthian columns 43 feet high supporting the entablature.
+The central part of each wall is recessed and divided into three parts by two Roman Corinthian columns 48 feet high supporting the entablature.
 Three of these recesses are adorned with great mural paintings symbolic of the varied career of Theodore Roosevelt.
 On the wall, quotations from his writings are given in bronze letters.
+Wall cases in the Roosevelt Memorial contain memorabilia of Theodore Roosevelt's life.